filefilego/documentation/src/docs/consensus.md

 # Consensus Mechanisms

-In filefilego, all full nodes keep a local copy of the database/ledger, and there must a way for these nodes to reach agreement regarding the state of the blockchain.
-We have 2 main types of consensus mechanisms:
+Within Filefilego, every full node maintains a local copy of the database or ledger, and it is essential for these nodes to establish consensus on the current state of the blockchain.
+The two primary types of consensus mechanisms utilized are:

 - Block Consensus: